mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-A simple example in YAML of a custom resource that follows the schema is the following:
+A simple example in YAML of a Custom Resource that follows the schema is the following:

 <details>
-<summary>Kube Green</summary>
+<summary>SleepInfo</summary>
 <p>

 ```yaml